zamirnbenn-lab/pfSense-homelab/docs/setup/pfsense-setup.md

 The test was successful:

-- 3 packets transmitted
-- 3 packets received
-- 0% packet loss
+- 3 packets transmitted, 3 packets received, 0% packet loss

 This confirmed that the WAN interface was successfully connected to the Internet through VMware NAT.